Student and Family Handbook

 Business Meetings

 The School Board typically conducts one business meeting per month at the District Education Center, 2520 East 12th Avenue, North St. Paul.
-Meeting agendas are posted online in BoardBook the Friday before the meeting.
+Meeting agendas are posted online in BoardBook on the Friday before the meeting.

 Board members do not engage in dialog with speakers during Public Comment, but if appropriate, the Board Chair and/or Superintendent may appoint an administrator to address speaker comments.